ionos-cloud/knife-ionos-cloud/docs/subcommands/k8s_create.md

     version: --version VERSION, -v VERSION
         the version for the Kubernetes cluster.

-    private: --private
-        the indicator if the cluster is public or private.
-Be aware that setting it to false is currently in beta phase.

     maintenance_day: --maintenance-day MAINTENANCE_DAY
         day Of the week when to perform the maintenance.